Ademartio/BPOTF/README.md

 - [x] Add a License to the repo.
 - [ ] Add CSC support.
 - [x] Add Pip supported installation method.
+- [ ] Add function to calculate an sparsified detector error model and transfer matrix.
+- [ ] Add function to map soft information from detector error model to sparsified detector matrix.
+- [ ] Add BP+BP decoding protocol for circuit-level noise.

 See the [open issues](https://github.com/Ademartio/BPOTF/issues) for a full list of proposed features (and known issues).